LusiXie/lusi-xie.org/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in Agricultural & Resource Economics at [Department of Resource Economics & Environmental Sociology](https://www.ualberta.ca/resource-economics-environmental-sociology/) at University of Alberta.
+I am a postdoctoral researcher at [Center for Experimental and Applied Economics](https://www.udel.edu/academics/colleges/canr/departments/applied-economics-and-statistics/affiliated-centers/ceae/) at the University of Delaware.

-My research aims to better understand decision making by examining behavioral responses to incentives and information with a focus on choices.
-My current research focuses on individuals' non-market behavior and the use of incentives to increase public good contributions.
+My research aims to better understand decision making by examining behavioral responses to incentives and information.
+My current research investigates agricultural and environmental issues by using behavioral and experimental economics.
+My PhD dissertation focused on individuals' non-market behavior and the use of incentives to increase public good contributions.
 I typically use a microeconomics framework and applied econometric methods to model human behavior, test hypotheses, and develop policy recommendations.

-Feel free to contact me at [lxie@ualberta.ca](mailto:lxie@ualberta.ca)
+Feel free to contact me at [lxie@udel.edu](mailto:lxie@udel.edu)

 * {{% staticref "files/Xie_cv.pdf" "newtab" %}} **Academic CV (PDF)** {{% /staticref %}}